-When stopped, the SE6 model can roll regardless of what gear it is in.
-The SE6 model clutch is always disengaged when the vehicle is stopped, so the transmission will not hold the vehicle in place.
+When stopped, the vehicle can roll regardless of what gear it is in.
+The clutch is always disengaged when the vehicle is stopped, so the transmission will not hold the vehicle in place.
 Hold the brake pedal when stopped on an incline.
 To start while on an incline, hold the brake pedal as you increase throttle.
-Release the brake pedal as you feel the clutch engage (at about 1500 RPM).
+Release the brake pedal as you feel the clutch engage (at about 1800 RPM).